About the Fashion Institute of Technology (FIT NYC)

 17. Perspective Pencil Sketch - Musicians Bedroom

 This is a pencil sketch I created using two-point perspective to depict a musician’s bedroom.
 The room reflects the personality and passion of a young rock music enthusiast.
-I paid close attention to details that bring the space to life—posters of iconic rock legends like Queen, David Bowie, and AC/DC line the walls, while musical elements such as a guitar, vinyl records, and a stereo system surround the room.
+I paid close attention to details that bring the space to life, including posters of iconic rock legends like Queen, David Bowie, and AC/DC lining the walls, while musical elements such as a guitar, vinyl records, and a stereo system surround the room.

 18. Atelier Observational Sketch